josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 An NgModule can export a combination of its own declarations, selected imported classes, and imported NgModules.

-Don't bother re-exporting pure service modules.
+Do not bother re-exporting pure service modules.
-Pure service modules don't export [declarable](guide/bootstrapping#the-declarations-array) classes that another NgModule could use.
+Pure service modules do not export [declarable](guide/bootstrapping#the-declarations-array) classes that another NgModule could use.
-For example, there's no point in re-exporting `HttpClientModule` because it doesn't export anything.
+For example, there is no point in re-exporting `HttpClientModule` because it does not export anything.
 Its only purpose is to add http service providers to the application as a whole.

 ## What is the `forRoot()` method?